mrc-ide/variantstring/README.md

 More specifically, we can define two types of strings that we interested in:

 - **variant strings** contain position information (gene and codon) along with corresponding amino acids.
+Optionally they may also include read counts for each corresponding amino acid.
-- **position strings** are a stripped down version of a variant string, containing just the position information but no amino acids.
+- **position strings** are a stripped down version of a variant string, containing just the gene and codon position information.

-Variant strings are useful when obtaining the numerator in a prevalence calculation.
-The corresponding position string is useful when obtaining the denominator.

-This package contains functions that...
+In brief, this package contains functions that...

-- Check for a valid variant and position strings.
+- Check for correctly formatted variant and position strings.
 - Extract a position string from a variant string.
-- Compare two variant strings to look for a match (useful in numerator calculation).
-Reports whether the match is ambiguous or not, as in the case of mixed infections.
+- Compare two variant strings to look for a match (useful in numerator of prevalence calculation).
+Reports if this is an exact match or an ambiguous match.
-- Compare a position string against a variant string to look for a match (useful in denominator calculation).
+- Compare a position string against a variant string to look for a match (useful in denominator of prevalence calculation).
-- Convert a variant and position strings into an ordered versions.
-- Extract all single-locus variants from a variant string.
+- Convert between string format and a long-form data.frame format.

+There are also a few more utility functions not listed here - see the package help for a complete list of functions.

 ## Release history

-The current version is 1.4.0, released 16 Jan 2025.
+The current version is 1.4.1, released 16 Jan 2025.